MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/reports/thirty-day-new-user-retention-report.md

 ---
-title: Thirty Day New User Retention Report
+title: thirty-day New User Retention Report
 author: v-thopra
 description: Describes the report that tracks the percentages of new players who return to your game over the first 30 days. ms.author: v-thopra